 Moraine Valley provides several support options while taking your online classes.
 We have technology support available Monday through Saturday via email and by phone.
 Our library also provides a live chat and text message support in addition to email and phone support.

 Get ready for your online courses by reviewing some tips and general information provided below.

 1. Review important course information!

 You will receive a course information email for each online class.
 This is sent to your Moraine Valley student email address.
 Save this message and read it carefully.
 It contains instructor information, course login instructions, testing procedures, and a login link to your course site.
-You can also look-up course details using the Search for Course Information link.
+You can also look-up course details using the online and hybrid course information page.

 2. Gather materials

 Most online courses require text materials that are sold at the Moraine Valley bookstore.
 You need your registration information to find the materials for the correct section.
 Text information is also available on your course syllabus, but early information can be found on the Moraine Valley Bookstore website.
 Getting things done early is a good strategy for success.

 3. Prepare your computer before the term begins